nearform/nscale-docs/setup-guides/aws-setup-guide.md

 $sudo apt-get install build-essential

-- Follow our [guide](../setup-guides/install-node.md) to install node the best way.
+- Follow our [guide](../setup-guides/install-node.md) to install node in one of our favourite ways.

 # Git
 Install git and configure your credentials: